har-in-air/STM32F411_USB_AUDIO_DAC/README.md

 * Optional MCLK output generation
 * Uses inexpensive Aliexpress-sourced STM32F411 "Black Pill" and PCM5102A modules.

+I now understand why there is a market for audiophile DACs with higher end headphones.
+I was given a pair of used Grado SR60 headphones a long time ago and was unimpressed.
+With my laptop and smartphone headphone outputs they didn't sound great compared to my budget earbuds.
+In fact, they were lacking in bass response.
+And they are bulky, with a heavy cable.
+So they've been in a cupboard for the past 16-17 years.

+I first noticed that my old iPhone SE standard wired earbuds sounded remarkably good with the USB-DAC, much better than my other budget earbuds and my cheap but comfortable Sennheiser PX60 headphones.

+I retrieved the Grado headphones and tried them out, the difference is astonishing.
+I'm no golden-ears audiophile, but the amount of detail and frequency response is remarkable.
+I'm kind of surprised that the DACs on brand name (Lenovo & Vaio) laptops are so poor in quality, but have a look at this [Cambridge Audio website](https://www.cambridgeaudio.com/row/en/blog/our-guide-usb-audio-why-should-i-use-it?fbclid=IwAR33SS0e_jNiQ1tBSOj29KdEOi1mhHn1r87bMg-VyAMmR2NeSmKETod-JkY#:~:text=Class%201%20will%20give%20you,step%20up%20to%20Class%202) comparing a dedicated class 1 USB DAC to a laptop headphone output.
+I have to agree with them.

-This USB-DAC is a noticeable improvement from my laptop headphone output, when driving my old iPhone SE standard wired earbuds.
-Better clarity in general and with punchier bass.
-I normally re-cycle my prototype modules for new projects, but I am now using this setup as a permanent headphone driver.
+I normally re-cycle my prototype modules for new projects, but I am now using this setup as a permanent headphone driver, and my Grado phones are back in service.

 ## Credits